yeyushengfan258/McSur-kde/README.md

-## PlasmaSur-dark KDE Theme
+## McSur-dark KDE Theme

-PlasmaSur-dark kde is a light clean theme for KDE Plasma desktop.
+McSur-dark kde is a light clean theme for KDE Plasma desktop.

 In this repository you'll find: